acdean/all_the_year_round/README.md

 Everything got converted to lowest common denomiator .txt format, then marked up as xml and then converted to simple epubs using my own acdepub2 code.
 Finally i generated generic covers using svg templates and Gimp.

 next up, Household Words, 1851-1858...

+- The Seven Poor Travellers (1854) - draft

 andy